DELAY

 Can you bring cigars on a plane?
 In short, yes.
 Cigars are widely permitted in your carry-on luggage.
 However, there may be quantity restrictions depending on where you’re traveling from.
 In fact, you’re more likely to have an issue with taking your lighter onto the plane with you.

-The TSA currently permits you to take on disposable and Zippo-style lighters.
+According to the Transportation Security Administration (TSA), disposable and Zippo-style lighters.
 Torch lighters and arc lighters are not permitted, even in checked luggage.
 If you’re taking a Zippo-style lighter in your carry-on luggage, it needs to have fuel inside it.
 Lighter fluid is not permitted in carry-on or checked luggage.

 Cutters are often allowed in carry-on luggage, although this depends on the TSA officer.
 It’s always best to leave cigar cutters in your checked luggage to avoid confiscation.